 Well, the Klipsch R-41M (full review) speakers can be the sound performance you are looking for.
 It s simple, yet elegant build provides great sound production and can transform your room into a home theater at a tangible budget – it’s also our pick for the under $200 speakers.

 Apart from that, the speakers’ lightweight and compact properties allow it to be placed practically anywhere in your house.

 With the ability to plug adding the company´s own satellite, speakers and subwoofer can make a killer 5.1 system for your favorite movies or Pink Floyd concerts.

-We thing with this specs and award-winning design you can’t go wrong.
+We think with these specs and award-winning design you can’t go wrong.